History of Will Weatherford in Timeline

 November 20, 2012: Sworn in as Speaker of the Florida House

-In 2012, Will Weatherford was elected to represent the 38th District in the Florida House of Representatives.
+In 2012, Will Weatherford was elected to represent the 38th District in the Florida House of Representatives, which included eastern Pasco County.

 2013: Led opposition to Medicaid expansion

 In 2013, Will Weatherford led the opposition to the expansion of Medicaid under the Affordable Care Act.
-The Florida House offered an alternative to provide private health insurance to Floridians, and the legislative session ended with approval of "Work Plan Florida" priorities.
+The Florida House offered an alternative to provide private health insurance to over 500,000 Floridians without federal dollars.
+The legislative session concluded with the approval of priorities outlined in "Work Plan Florida."

-In 2013, Will Weatherford made overhauling the retirement plan for public employees in Florida a major legislative priority but was unsuccessful.
+In 2014, Weatherford continued to pursue overhauling the retirement plan for public employees in Florida, but was again unsuccessful.

 2014: End of Term in Florida House of Representatives

-In 2014, Will Weatherford's final term in the Florida House of Representatives concluded.
-During this time, he represented the 38th District and served as the Speaker of the House.
+In 2014, Will Weatherford's final term in the Florida House of Representatives came to an end.
+During this term, he served as the Speaker of the House.